gigabit-jack/osu-portfolio/README.md

 ## 📄 **How This Portfolio Is Organized**

-Each folder in the root of this repository represents a major project, one per class.
+Each folder in the root of this repository represents a major project from a single class.
 Inside each folder, you'll find:

 - Complete source code